• Skip to primary navigation

 1. How are Elders in Pimachiowin Aki helping you with your work?

 Elders usually know their family history going back at least two generations.
 They’re able to provide information on photographs and share knowledge of family connections from a time before photographs.
-For generations earlier than grandparents, my observations are the knowledge levels of their ancestral history may drop off.
+For generations earlier than grandparents, my observation is that knowledge levels of ancestral history drop off.

 Gerald reviews photographs with the (late) Elder Josie Strang, who enlarges the photo with her magnifying glass